SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/winlogbeat.md

 The following prerequisites are needed in order to setup efficient log concentration:

 - Have administrator privileges on the host
-- Traffic towards the log collector sever which is using Rsyslog must be open on port `TCP/514`
+- Traffic towards a logstash server which must listen beats input on port `TCP/5044`

 #### Configure the client